yegor256/blog/_posts/2014/aug/2014-08-19-how-to-release-to-maven-central.md

 tags: java rultor devops
 description:
-  This tutorial explains how a Java project can be released to Maven Central in just one click and zero maintenance efforts, using Rultor.com, DevOps assistant
+  This tutorial explains how a Java project can be released/deployed to Maven Central in just one click and zero maintenance efforts, using Rultor.com, DevOps assistant
 keywords:
   - release to maven central
   - how to release to maven central
+  - deploy to maven central
+  - how to deploy to maven central
   - maven central release
   - fast release to maven central
   - publish from github to maven central